 By this point, your brain should be ready to go back to the grind, and you have made a significant dent in your sleep debt.
 So, get back on the horse and focus on the finish line: finals!
 Never forget, you’ve made it this far, you can definitely make it another four to six weeks!!
 I believe in you!

-No matter what you decide to do this Spring Break, have fun and be safe.
+No matter what you decide to do this Spring or Thanksgiving Break, have fun and be safe.
 More importantly, as my 1L Legal Research and Writing professor would say, “Don’t do anything you would have to report to the bar.”

-More on wellness from Before the Bar
+More on wellness from Student Lawyer

 ⇒ Test stress: Take care of yourself during exam season